ddemcak/UicValidator/README.md

 it will calcaulate the 12th self-check digit.

 # Parameters
-Only one parameteri s required with provided UIC number.
+Only one parameter is required with provided UIC number.

 ## Wiki